-Genus is a sustainable and adaptable low-code application development platform in which human and software play equally vital parts.
-By enabling fast, easy, unique and holistic solutions for your business, we create simple solutions for complex challenges.
+Genus is a sustainable and adaptable low-code application development platform in which humans and software play equally vital parts.
+By enabling fast, easy, unique, and holistic solutions for your business, we create simple solutions for complex challenges.

 The Genus philosophy

-More than 20 years ago, we saw a profound challenge in the software industry.
-Software was planned and built based on a snapshot of how people saw their situation at a specific point in time and unproven assumptions about how both technology and business would evolve.
+More than 25 years ago, we saw a profound challenge in the software industry.
+Enterprise software was planned and built based on a snapshot of how people saw their situation at a specific point in time and unproven assumptions about how both technology and business would evolve.
 The result was that software too often became technologically or functionally outdated before it had delivered its potential value.

 The question was then: How can we build sustainable software in an unstable and constantly evolving environment?